satyamchaudharydev/askVinny-task/README.md

 Candidates are required to record their resolution to this problem in real time, and it's expected to take under 45 minutes.
 Please speak outloud whilst solving so we can understand your thought process.
 (Common screen recording tools like Loom will suffice, contact the hiring manager if you need help with this.)

+Avoid using any external libraries or frameworks, and stick to the vanilla JS/TS stack.
+Also avoid using AI assistants like CoPilot or ChatGPT, as this is not what we're looking for here - any use of this will likely result in failure of the assessment.

 ## Build Scripts and Repository Interaction
 This project is set up using React and TypeScript, and it utilizes Vite as the build tool.
 Here are some common scripts you can use to interact with the repository: